Page contents

 Contact information

-For further information or to sign up to the IPC champion or link practitioner programmes or drop-in sessions, please contact the NHS infection prevention and control team via email: coisicb.ipc@nhs.net
+For further information or to sign up to the IPC champion or link practitioner programmes or monthly email newsletters, please contact the NHS infection prevention and control team via email: coisicb.ipc@nhs.net

 YouTube presentations